f4exb/sdrangel/plugins/channeltx/modpacket/readme.md

 Transmits a packet containing the current values in callsign, to, via and data fields.

+<h3>18: UDP</h3>

+When checked, a UDP port is opened to receive packets from other features or applications that will be transmitted.
+These packets do not need to contain the CRC, as it is appended automatically.

+<h3>19: UDP address</h3>

+IP address of the interface open the UDP port on, to receive packets to be transmitted.

+<h3>20: UDP port</h3>

+UDP port number to receive packets to be transmitted on.

 <h2>API</h2>

 Full details of the API can be found in the Swagger documentation.
 Here is a quick example of how to transmit a packet from the command line: